Ohio's largest and most unique school!

 Fairfield, OH 45014

-Join us at our Fairfield location, on the Oscar Terrace, for a night of cigars, drinks, and entertainment.
+Join us at our Fairfield location for a night of cigars, drinks, and entertainment.
 We’ll feature a different vendor at each event, with local and special breweries on tap.
 All you need to do is come out, grab some cigars, and enjoy yourself.The Oscar Terrace

-Join us at our Fairfield location, on the Oscar Terrace, for a night of cigars, drinks, and entertainment.
+Join us at our Fairfield location for a night of cigars, drinks, and entertainment.
 We’ll feature a different vendor at each event, with local and special breweries on tap.
 All you need to do is come out, grab some cigars, and enjoy yourself.

-Join us at our Eastgate location, inside the Paradise Pavilion, for a night of cigars and drinks.
-We’ll feature a different vendor at each event - all you need to do is come out, grab some cigars, and enjoy yourself.Paradise Pavillion
+Join us at our Eastgate location, inside the Paradise Pavilion, for a night of cigars, drinks and good times.
+We’ll feature a different vendor at each event - all you need to do is come out, grab some cigars, and enjoy yourself.Paradise Pavilion

-Join us at our Eastgate location, inside the Paradise Pavilion, for a night of cigars and drinks.
+Join us at our Eastgate location, inside the Paradise Pavilion, for a night of cigars, drinks and good times.
 We’ll feature a different vendor at each event – all you need to do is come out, grab some cigars, and enjoy yourself.

-Enjoy some bodacious brews from Jackie O's Brewery at The Tasting Bar, sometimes as low as $3 a pint!
+Enjoy some bodacious brews from SweetWater Brewing Co. at The Tasting Bar, sometimes as low as $3 a pint!
 We might even have a special pint glass, so be on the lookout.
+We will also be hold a raffle for great prizes!
 Entry for Pint Night is free.Eastgate Tasting Bar

-Enjoy some bodacious brews from Jackie O’s Brewery at The Tasting Bar, sometimes as low as $3 a pint!
+Enjoy some bodacious brews from SweetWater Brewing Co. at The Tasting Bar, sometimes as low as $3 a pint!
 We might even have a special pint glass, so be on the lookout.
+We will also be hold a raffle for great prizes!
 Entry for Pint Night is free.

-Enjoy some bodacious brews from Madtree Brewing Company at The Tasting Bar, sometimes as low as $3 a pint!
+Enjoy some bodacious brews from Warped Wing Brewing Company at The Tasting Bar, sometimes as low as $3 a pint!
 We might even have a special pint glass, so be on the lookout.
 Entry for Pint Night is free.Fairfield Tasting Bar

-Enjoy some bodacious brews from Madtree Brewing Company at The Tasting Bar, sometimes as low as $3 a pint!
+Enjoy some bodacious brews from Warped Wing Brewing Company at The Tasting Bar, sometimes as low as $3 a pint!
 We might even have a special pint glass, so be on the lookout.
 Entry for Pint Night is free.